willmhowes/minnePlan/README.md

 - [PostgreSQL](https://www.postgresql.org/)
 - [Nodemon](https://nodemon.io/)

+If you are working with the VSCode text editor, we recommend you install the [ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to make it easier comply with ESLint ruleset employed within MinnePlan.

 ## Create database and table

 Create a new database called `minneplan` and run the sql text from the `database.sql` file to create the needed tables for the database.